devops329/devops/instruction/latePolicy/latePolicy.md

 ## Earning Grace Days

-To encourage you to stay current with the course, and knowing that sometimes life happens, you can earn grace days.
+To encourage you to stay ahead of the course, and handle the inevitable sickness, family emergency, powder day, or accident, you can earn grace days.

-For each day early a deliverable is submitted (and receives 100%) excluding Sundays, you earn 1 grace day, up to a maximum of 2 per deliverable.
+For each day that a deliverable is submitted early, and receives 100%, Sundays excluded, you earn 1 grace day, up to a maximum of 2 per deliverable.
-Grace days will either be updated automatically by the autograder or through your assigned TA for submissions made through Canvas.

-## Tracking Grace Days

-You can view your available late days in the `Profile` page of the AutoGrader.
+You can view your available grace days on the `Grace Days` assignment in Canvas.

 ## Extenuating Circumstances and Accommodations

 Life happens, sometimes in ways we cannot foresee or prepare for.
 If you encounter an extenuating circumstance or require university accommodations during the semester, please contact the professor as soon as possible.
 University Accommodations require you to ask the Professor for extensions **before** the deadline.